uwrit/leaf-log-parser/README.md

 ## What does it do?

-The Leaf API logs a vast amount of useful data on to log files as users use the application.
+The Leaf API logs a vast amount of useful data to log files as users use the application.
 These include data on what users are querying, how long queries take, SQL compilation, logins, errors, security, and more.
 Each log entry within a log file is structured as a [JSON](https://www.json.org/) Object of the form:

 ```
 // Example